 To correct rotation on a single-phase unit, change the leads inside the beater motor.
 (Follow diagram printed on motor.)
+Electrical connections are made directly to the terminal block provided in the main control box, located: C708 - behind the rear panel.

-Electrical connections are made directly to the terminal block provided behind the lower front panel.
+C716 - behind the lower front panel.